 - High-level operations created during management and monitoring are listed in the upper middle pane in Studio.
 A high-level operation results in one or more services and PowerShell SDK calls, which are low-level operations.
 When you select a high-level operation in the upper middle pane, the lower pane displays the low-level operations.

 - If you create a low-level operation in PowerShell without specifying a parent high-level operation, configuration logging creates a surrogate high-level operation.

 - If an operation fails before completion, the log operation might not be completed in the database.
 For example, a start record has no corresponding stop record.
 In such cases, the log indicates that there is missing information.
 When you display logs based on time ranges, incomplete logs are shown if the data in the logs matches the criteria.
 For example, if logs for the last five days are requested, and a log with a start time in the last five days has no end time, it is included.

 - Remember: You cannot see log entries for Citrix Cloud platform internal operations, such as database setup and management.

-To generate a report containing configuration log data, use PowerShell cmdlets for the ConfigLogging Service in the Citrix Virtual Apps and Desktops Remote PowerShell SDK.
-For example, you can retrieve a filtered list of high-level or low-level operations.
-For details, see SDKs and APIs and Citrix Virtual Apps and Desktops SDK.
+To generate a CSV or HTML report containing configuration log data, use PowerShell cmdlets for the ConfigLogging Service in the Citrix Virtual Apps and Desktops Remote PowerShell SDK.
+For details, see:

 Schedule periodic data deletion